juttle/juttle/docs/stdlib/random.md

 Functions and reducers to generate random samples from common probability distributions.

+For random generators implemented as reducers (normal, poisson), note that they cannot be called from function context, but only from stream context.
+Random generators provided as functions can be called in either context.

 # exponential - function

+Generates random numbers following the [exponential distribution](https://en.wikipedia.org/wiki/Exponential_distribution).

+Callable from function or stream context.

+Returns x ~ Exp(scale).

 ```
 ... | put value=random.exponential(2) | ...